ktemkin/ktemkin.github.io/content/post/why-is-usb3-harder.md

 ##### It's hard to deal with varying electrical properties of different transmitters, receivers, and cables.

-When operating at very high frequencies, all of the little non-idealities in along your transmission path really add up.
+When operating at very high frequencies, all of the little non-idealities along your transmission path really add up.
 At slower data rates, there's plenty of time for digital signals to "settle" after a change; making the non-ideal properties of your transmission lines less important.
 The faster your data gets, the more important it is for your data to reach a "readable" value quickly.

 To help with this, most high-speed receivers employ a technique called _receiver equalization_, which uses analog hardware